Selim I: Relations with Shah Ismail

-Shah Ismail I, ruler of the Safavid Empire.

-Selim I, sultan of the Ottoman Empire.

-While marching into the Safavid Empire in 1514, Selim's troops suffered from the scorched-earth tactics of Shah Ismail.
-The sultan hoped to lure Ismail into an open battle before his troops starved to death, and began writing insulting letters to the Shah, accusing him of cowardice:
+While marching into the Safavid Empire in 1514, Selim's troops suffered from the scorched-earth tactics of Shah Ismail I. The sultan hoped to lure Ismail into an open battle before his troops starved to death, and began writing insulting letters to the Shah, accusing him of cowardice:

 They, who by perjuries seize scepters ought not to skulk from danger, but their breast ought, like the shield, to be held out to encounter peril; they ought, like the helm, to affront the foeman's blow.

 Ismail responded to Selim's third message, quoted above, by having an envoy deliver a letter accompanied by a box of opium.
 The Shah's letter insultingly implied that Selim's prose was the work of an unqualified writer on drugs.
 Selim was enraged by the Shah's denigration of his literary talent and ordered the Persian envoy to be torn to pieces.

 Copied of Selim's letters excerpting from original Selim I letters written by his companion, Feridun Ahmed Bey.

-Outside of their military conflicts, Selim I and Shah Ismail clashed on the economic front as well.
+Outside of their military conflicts, Selim I and Shah Ismail clashed on the religious front as well.
 Opposed to Shah Ismail's adherence to the Shia sect of Islam (contrasting his Sunni beliefs), Selim I and his father before him "did not really accept his basic political and religious legitimacy," beginning the portrayal of the Safavids in Ottoman chronicles as kuffar.
-After the Battle of Chaldiran, Selim I's minimal tolerance for Shah Ismail disintegrated, and he began a short era of closed borders with the Safavid Empire.
+After the Battle of Chaldiran, Selim I's minimal tolerance for Shah Ismail I disintegrated, and he began a short era of closed borders with the Safavid Empire.